 In the online Bachelor of Science in Community Health Education program, you’ll explore how to effectively plan, develop, implement and evaluate community health education programs.

-This course examines the stages of human development and life events that influence health and wellness throughout the lifespan.
+Examine the stages of human development and life events that influence health and wellness throughout the lifespan.
 Students focus on a developmental framework as a frame to explore early adulthood through old age and death.

 Students in this class will develop the introductory knowledge and skills to apply assessment instruments, data collection, research designs, and statistical analysis to assess need, assets, and capacity for health education programs.
 Existing data sets will be introduced that will increase access to information to develop and implement health promotion projects that are fiscally feasible while meeting specific health promotion needs of a targeted population.

 The course provides an overview of the contribution of the social and behavioral sciences to health behavior.
 Social and behavioral science fundamentals (principles, theories, research, and techniques) that are employed to address current and past public health problems are examined.
 Key concepts such culture, race/ethnicity, gender, poverty/disparities, factors related to behavior change, community, organizational climate, family are examined from a social and behavioral sciences perspective.

 This course presents the basic principles of epidemiology with particular emphasis on applications in healthcare management.
 Topics include specific tools of epidemiology used for purposes of planning, monitoring, and evaluating population health.
 These include identification of disease, measures of incidence and prevalence, study designs, confidence intervals, p-values, statistical interaction, causal inference, and survival analysis.
 Methods for managing the health of populations using an understanding of the factors that influence population health are discussed.
 Strategies that health care organizations and systems can use to control these factors are also considered.